Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Experimental Case Study

 \section{Experimental Case Study}

+In this section, we conduct an empirical security evaluation focused on the MCP protocol to convert one of the previously hypothesized risks into a falsifiable claim.
+This focus is intentional: MCP uniquely standardizes agent-to-tool/server invocation, whereas A2A, Agora, and ANP primarily define inter-agent communication.
+As a result, the “wrong-provider tool execution” scenario examined here is not directly applicable to those protocols without redefining the system under test (SUT), attack surface, and success criteria.

-In this section, an empirical security evaluation was conducted to convert one of the hypothesized risks that was introduced in the previous section into a falsifiable claim.
-To achieve this goal, a minimal yet realistic System Under Test (SUT) was implemented to demonstrate the presence (or absence) of the weakness using repeated trials, controlled conditions, and auditable evidence.
-The objective is not a speculative critique; it is a measurement-driven proof that a concrete security invariant can be violated under a defensible threat model and realistic deployment assumptions.
-This evaluation style, including explicit success criteria, controlled experiments, and rate-based reporting, is consistent with rigorous AI/agent security studies \cite{fu2024imprompter}, \cite{zou2025poisonedrag}, \cite{deng2024pandora}, and \cite{chen2025struq}that quantify attack outcomes rather than discussing them only conceptually.
+To rigorously evaluate this MCP-specific risk, we implement a minimal yet realistic SUT and perform controlled, repeatable experiments with auditable evidence to demonstrate whether the identified weakness can be exploited in practice.
+The objective is not a speculative critique, but a measurement-driven validation that a concrete security invariant can be violated under realistic deployment assumptions.

+The evaluation follows a measurement-driven methodology based on repeated trials, explicit success criteria, and rate-based reporting.
+This approach aligns with prior rigorous studies in AI agent security \cite{fu2024imprompter}, \cite{zou2025poisonedrag}, \cite{deng2024pandora}, \cite{chen2025struq}, which emphasize quantifying attack success rather than relying solely on conceptual analysis.

 MCP does not standardize a protocol-level mechanism that uniquely and cryptographically binds a tool’s identity to its provider when multiple MCP servers are concurrently available.
-Therefore, tool identity is effectively resolved using non-unique identifiers (e.g., tool name and description) and client-side heuristics, which introduces an operation-stage tool identity ambiguity titled "Lack of mandatory validation or attestation for executable components."
-When two servers advertise the same tool name (or indistinguishably similar metadata), the client/orchestrator must resolve the collision via a selection policy.
-Under plausible resolver behaviors (e.g., ordering, best-match scoring, or tie-breaking), this ambiguity can cause tool/provider misbinding, where an invocation intended for a legitimate provider is executed on an unintended or malicious provider.
+Therefore, tool identity is effectively resolved using non-unique identifiers (tool name and description) and client-side heuristics, which introduces an operation-stage tool identity ambiguity titled "Lack of mandatory provenance and identity binding validation".
+When two servers advertise the same tool name, the client must resolve the collision via a selection policy.
+Under plausible resolver behaviors, this ambiguity can lead to tool/provider misbinding, in which an invocation intended for a legitimate provider is executed on an unintended or malicious provider.

-In an MCP ecosystem where tool identity is resolved using non-unique namespaces (e.g., name/description/metadata without cryptographic binding to a provider identity), an attacker can register a tool whose name collides with a legitimate tool, causing the orchestrator or client to misbind and invoke the attacker's tool under realistic discovery and selection behavior.

 A scenario is assumed to show this high-impact weakness in MCP.
 Consider a financial institution that deploys an MCP-integrated AI assistant to support merchant payments.
 The assistant invokes MCP tools to retrieve merchant details and initiate payment authorization requests via approved payment service providers.
 The orchestrator gets a user request such as “Authorize a merchant payment via the official bank-approved verified PSP tool.”
 It then selects a tool advertised by one or more MCP servers and calls it.